discourse/discourse-subscriptions/README.md

 ## TODOs

 * Add a description/message
-* Check against other themes
+* Check against other themes (works ok with light and dark)
-* Add billing info to confirm dialog
 * Validate the model properly.
 Not in the stripe component
 * Show the transaction on the thank you page.
 * Work out where to put the helper tests.
 Name collision!